michalroots/michalroots.github.io/_posts/2021-11-27-obsidian-to-github.md

 For now I've been using a separate obsidian vault for my website, but actually, why not keep it all together?

 I've created a new folder ```/web``` in my main obsidian vault and I moved the folder with website files ```heymichal.github.io``` inside.

+## Is this Useful?

+Well...
+I hope so.
+Personally speaking, it did change my entire experience of creating digital content.

+If it seems to be making a difference for you, then I'm really happy.
+Enjoy!

+You might also enjoy this article - [Personal Website Flow (Full Version) - How I Use This Website](https://michalkorzonek.com/personal-website-flow-full){:target="_blank"}, where I'll show you how effortless it is to fly while this setup is operational.

+If you feel like supporting my work, [Patreon](https://patreon.com/michalkorzonek){:target="_blank"}  is a great opportunity.